 We collect your data so we can provide the best possible service to you.
 If you do not provide us with the personal data we require from you, we may not be able to establish, maintain or provide our products and services to you.

-We may also collect your data, directly or indirectly, from your transactions with or through Mox in the ordinary course of our business, including information received from third parties, the public domain, collected through your use of our App, websites, cookies, behavioral or location tracking tools, banking services, financial services or other services provided by Mox and the Standard Chartered Group and/or when you deposit money or execute transactions through your Mox Card.
+We may also collect your data, directly or indirectly, from your transactions with or through Mox in the ordinary course of our business, including information received from third parties, the public domain, collected through your use of the Mox app, websites, cookies, behavioral or location tracking tools, banking services, financial services or other services provided by Mox and the Standard Chartered Group and/or when you deposit money or execute transactions through your Mox Card.
 Understanding your spending and saving behaviour helps us make suggestions to you, to make informed financial decisions for you, and to help keep your account(s) and data secure.

+Please note that we also collect data to help us comply with laws, regulations, guidelines and requests or investigations by the authorities.
 In this PICS, “Standard Chartered Group” means each of or collectively Standard Chartered PLC and its subsidiaries and affiliates (including each branch or representative office).
 Mox is a member of the Standard Chartered Group.

-B. customers; and
+(b) customers; and

-C. any third party transacting with or through us.
+(c) any third party transacting with or through us.